 Click “Finish”.

 You have now completed the BIG-IP configuration for the WordPress application.
-To verify proper functionality, brows to https://<public IP of your F5 BIG-IP> and ensure it displays your WordPress blog.
+To verify proper functionality, browse to https://<public IP of your F5 BIG-IP> and ensure it displays your WordPress blog.

 NOTE: As part of this task, you will see a certificate warning.
 You can ignore this as in this lab you did not generate the server certificates.
 In real life, you would ensure you have installed valid certificates.